 Cost per acquisition: indication of how competitive your keyword is

 Quality Score: aggregate of the effectiveness of a range of factors including ad relevance, landing page relevance etc.

 Return on ad spend: evaluates the effectiveness of ad spend

 A strong PPC strategy consists of a host of goals that are well designed to reach out to the consumers and lead them down the sales funnel towards a purchase.
-In order to be more organised, you can create a chart that consists of the goals, key messaging, keywords themes etc and ensure all the areas are covered.
+In order to be more organized, you can create a chart that consists of the goals, key messaging, keywords themes etc. and ensure all the areas are covered.